 Before attending law school, Adam lived in northeast Japan for several years.
 He speaks and writes Japanese fluently.
 He is a member of the Cleveland Metropolitan Bar Association.

-Ms. Epperson assisted with Cleveland-Marshall School of Law’s “Day of Giving” by fundraising for scholarships for deserving law students and was part of an award-winning moot court team during law school.
-Additionally, she externed for the United States Attorney’s office.
+Ms. Epperson contributed to Cleveland-Marshall’s School of Law’s “Day of Giving” by participating in fundraising efforts for scholarships for deserving law students.
+During her time in law school, she was a member of an award-winning moot court team.
+Additionally, Katie completed an externship with the United States Attorney’s office, further enriching her legal experience.

-Katie earned her J.D. from Cleveland-Marshall College of Law and is admitted to the Ohio State Bar and the United States District Court, Northern and Southern Districts of Ohio.
+Katie holds a J.D. from Cleveland-Marshall College of Law and is admitted to the Ohio State Bar as well as the United States District Court for both the Northern and Southern Districts of Ohio.

 Diane Calta is a member of the firm’s litigation and real estate practice groups.
 She possesses over 20 years of legal experience in a variety of disciplines including municipal law, litigation, real estate, and probate and estate planning.